Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

-## Reroll Initiative Each Round
+### Initiative Each Round
-Reroll Initiative for all combatants at the start of each round.
+- **Reroll All:** Reroll Initiative for all combatants at the start of each round.
+- **Reset Only:** Reset Initiative for all combatants without rerolling.
+- **Reroll NPC:** Reroll Initiative for NPCs only at the start of each round.

 <details>
     <summary>See Video</summary>